-Florida Studio celebrates 100th anniversary of Women's Suffrage
+Florida Studio celebrates 100th anniversary of women's suffrage

-SARASOTA — Florida Studio Theatre will recognize the 100th anniversary of the woman’s right to vote in the United States by hosting special online events honoring and reflecting on the historic milestone.
+SARASOTA — Florida Studio Theatre will recognize the 100th anniversary of women’s right to vote in the United States by hosting special online events honoring and reflecting on the historic milestone.

 Participating organizations include Sarasota Orchestra, Sarasota County Schools, Sarasota County Libraries and Historical Resources, Florida Association for Women Lawyers, The Ringling, Sarasota County Bar Association, and the Sarasota Arts & Cultural Alliance.

-Due to the devastating spread of COVID-19, several events scheduled to take place in March through August of 2020 were canceled, rescheduled, or postponed.
+Due to the spread of COVID-19, several events that were scheduled between March and August were cancelled, rescheduled, or postponed.
 However, Sarasota’s Contemporary Theatre was determined that the centennial of women’s suffrage would not go unrecognized.

 For more information about these events or to make a reservation for Suffragist Saturdays, visit floridastudiotheatre.org or call FST’s Box Office at 941-366-9000.